 KPSAHS general education aspires to take students to the next level: expanding the broad, foundational knowledge that students have upon entrance and applying that learning in deeper and more meaningful ways, both theoretically and practically, within the context of health science studies.
 Core baccalaureate competencies in critical thinking, written and oral communication, information literacy, and quantitative reasoning are reinforced, developed, and practiced in real world, clinical health care situations.
 Knowledge gained from the upper-division general education coursework will enable students to make ethical decisions that reflect knowledge of and respect for diverse peoples, ideas, and cultures.
-Leadership and management skills are also instilled, broadening the possible career paths for KPSAHS students who wish to pursue administrative positions in health science fields.
 Students also develop the ability to comprehend and contribute to diverse and global perspectives.
 General education at KPSAHS will encourage the pursuit of lifelong learning, placing students on the path to academic, personal, and professional success.